 The framework is not intended to be static.
 It will be evaluated and revised by the ISG membership periodically as warranted by the evolution of the corporate governance and stewardship landscapes.

 The founding members have created a steering committee that will establish the governing framework for the ISG.
-It is expected that the steering committee will be in place through January 1, 2018 when the framework becomes effective.
 More information about ISG’s governance will be posted as soon as it is available.
 All members of the ISG will be welcome to participate in the governance process once it is established.

 We invite all asset managers and asset owners investing in the U.S. capital markets to join us in this historic effort by signing onto or endorsing the framework.
 Simply visit www.isgframework.org/join-isg.
 Please note that the endorsement option is available only to non-U.S. institutions investing in the U.S. market.